 Historic French Quarter Easter Parade

-At 1 p.m. on Easter day, join the fun at the 35th Annual Chris Owens French Quarter Easter Parade.
+Sadly, Chris Owens passed away this April – just days before the Easter Day parade.
+This year, we expect the event to both celebrate Easter and the Queen of Bourbon Street herself.
 The procession will begin at the corner of St. Louis and Royal, continue down Royal to Canal to St. Phillip Street and wrap up at St. Louis and Royal.
 Expect festive floats, marching bands, beads, and special Easter throws.
-Grand Duchess Chris Owens will be dressed in an Easter ensemble she designed herself.
 Learn more.

-On April 13 from 10-1 p.m., hop over to NOMA for an Easter egg hunt eggstraordinaire, art activities, separate bounce houses for kids and toddlers, music, face painting, hula hooping, a juggler/magician, a petting zoo...they have it all, y’all.
+On April 9 from 10-1 p.m., hop over to NOMA for an Easter egg hunt eggstraordinaire, including music, art activities, face painting, hula hooping, a juggler/magician, a petting zoo...they have it all, y’all.
 Learn more.